Asmod4n/mruby-io_uring/README.md

 - `x`: `O_EXCL` (error if file exists)
 - `D`: `O_DIRECTORY` (must be a directory)
 - `P`: `O_PATH` (resolve pathname, do not open file)

+### Modes

+Modes are those you would also use with chmod, aka 0666 to create a file which is read and writable by everyone.
+Take a look at https://en.wikipedia.org/wiki/Chmod for more info, only the numeric modes are supported as of now.

 ### Supported Resolve